kinertiateam/goBoost-API-Docs/source/index.html.md

 -d '{ "refresh_token": "xxx", "client_secret": "xxx", "grant_type": "refresh_token" }'
 ```

-> You must replace `refresh_token` with the refresh you received from the Access Token step and `client_secret` with your Oauth Application's Client Secret.
+> You must replace `refresh_token` with the refresh you received from the access token step and `client_secret` with your Oauth Application's Client Secret.

 > Successful Response: